ThermoPilot/ThermoPilot/SECURITY.md

 # Security Policy

-ThermoPilot is designed to operate safely using standard Windows APIs and temperature telemetry.
-It does not modify firmware, voltages, or hardware-level settings.
+ThermoPilot is designed with a safety‑first philosophy.
+It operates exclusively through standard Windows APIs and temperature telemetry.
+It does not modify firmware, voltages, or hardware‑level settings.
 Responsible reporting of issues is appreciated.

 ---